Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Recon.md

  Also suppose if a page is coming may time and you don’t want to see that in results like xyz.google.com, you can use “-” to remove that page

- Search will be now- site:google -xyz.google.com and the results will include pages from google.com but not xyz.google.com.
+ Search will be now- site:google -xyz.google.com and the results will include pages from google.com but not xyz.google.com. like

+    site:google.com -xyz.google.com -abc.google.com

+ '-' Negative sine use many time and remove dublicate

 ## Sublist3r